Best Brined Pork Chops

 4. Rest.
 Remove pork chops from the frying pan and allow to rest for 5 minutes before serving.
 Top each with 1 tablespoon of herb butter when plated, allowing butter to melt over pork chops.

 There really isn’t anything you can’t serve them with.
-Perhaps a few… but these are my favorites.
+Perhaps a few… my favorites are Creamy Scalloped Potatoes, Herbed Potato Salad, Corn on the Cob, and Homemade Applesauce.

 Pork chops in a cast iron pan